respawn-app/FlowMVI/docs/quickstart.md

         updateState {
             // ❌ states are not changed because the plugin veto'd the change }
-        send(MyAction) // ❌ actions are replaced with MyAnotherAction
+        action(MyAction) // ❌ actions are replaced with MyAnotherAction
     }
 }
 ```